Munich Apartments

 Contract a Real Estate Agent

-If doing it yourself is not suitable for you (i.e. you don't speak German), always contract a good real estate broker or relocation service, or better yet, have your company contract them for you :-)
+If searching for an apartement in Munich is not suitable for you (i.e. you don't speak German), always contract a good real estate broker or relocation service, or better yet, have your company contract them for you :-)

 Costs that might occur

-Whether you contract an estate broker or not, you might have to pay him anyways:-( If the renter has contracted one you'll still have to pay the fee of 2-3 monthly rents.
+Whether you contract an estate broker or not, you might have to pay her anyways:-( If the renter has contracted one you'll still have to pay the fee of 2 monthly rents.

-Furthermore it is very common to ask you for a security deposit of 2-3 monthly rents.
-This deposit is technically still your money, but will be put into a special savings account, where you can't access it, until the landlord releases it once you move out and left everything satisfactorily.
+Furthermore it is very common to ask you for a security deposit of 3 monthly rents.
+This deposit is technically still your money, but will be put into a special savings account, where you can't access it, until the landlady releases it once you move out and she finds her flat in good conditions.

 When renting apartment in Munich, be prepared with a lot of patience, have all your documents handy and show the lessor that you're willing to pay the rent!